imfd-stroemungsmechanik/introduction-into-cfd/4_airfoil/1_preprocessing.md

 ## Mesh Quality

 Once the mesh has been created, it is always recommended to check the mesh statistics and quality.
-This can easily be done using the utility `checkMesh` from within the `backward-step` folder:
+This can easily be done using the utility `checkMesh` from within the `airfoil` folder:

 ```
 checkMesh